Computer Love: Sexbots in Cinema

 As of October 2017, Sophia, an AI created by Hanson Robotics, famously quoted for saying she wants to “destroy humans”, was granted citizenship in Saudi Arabia.
 In the same week, Mother Jones speculated that we will lose all of our jobs to AI by 2060.
 Maybe it’s time to embrace AI romance after all and just fuck a hard drive.
 Go on, do it.

-This essay appears in Boshemia Magazine: Technology & the Sublime.
+This by Q and E essay appears in Boshemia Magazine: Technology & the Sublime.

 Chris Weller, Business Insider UK, A robot that once said it would ‘destroy humans’ just became first robot citizen, (26 October 2017).